Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 1. Start the backend proxy: `cd proxy && npm start`.
 2. Start your frontend web server.
 3. Open a web browser and navigate to the IP address of your Orange Pi.
-You should see the dashboard, now populated with live data from your router.
+4. Go to the **Routers** page and add the connection details for your MikroTik devices.
+5. Use the dropdown in the header to select a router and view its dashboard.

 ## Disclaimer